We explain everything you need to know about women’s health in the UK and how to access it via the public and private healthcare systems.

-When it comes to healthcare for women, the NHS currently provides a range of services ranging from doctor’s appointments to obstetrics and gynaecology, to cervical screenings, emergency surgery, and so on.
-You can search the services available in your local area on the NHS website.
+When it comes to women’s healthcare in the UK, the NHS provides a range of services including doctor’s appointments, obstetrics, gynecology, cervical screenings, and emergency surgery.
+You can search for the services available in your area on the NHS website.

-Despite the quality and breadth of care offered to women by the NHS in the UK, it is well known that resources in the public healthcare system can be stretched and waiting lists are often long.
-For instance, it can take around three weeks to be seen by your local doctor and around 18 weeks to get an appointment at a hospital for non-urgent treatment.
+Despite the quality of care available to women from the NHS in the UK, resources in the public healthcare system are stretched; waiting lists are often long.
+For instance, it can take three weeks to see your local doctor or 18 weeks to get a non-urgent hospital appointment.

-This factor has lead some women in the UK to take out private health insurance policies, which can offer quicker access to specialists, better facilities, and much shorter waiting times.
+This factor has led some women to take out private health insurance in the UK policies.
+These can offer quicker access to specialists, better facilities, and much shorter waiting times.
 We will explain more about this later, but first, who is eligible for free public healthcare in the UK?

-Women who are relocating to the UK from a European Economic Area (EEA) country or Switzerland, will be pleased to know that they are entitled to free NHS care by using their European Health Insurance Card (EHIC), which needs to be shown when they require medical assistance.
-Women who are moving from outside of the EEA, however, will need to be considered an ‘ordinary resident’ and must be given the immigration status of ‘indefinite leave to remain’.
+Women relocating to the UK from a European Economic Area (EEA) country or Switzerland can access free NHS care by using their European Health Insurance Card (EHIC).
+All patients must show this when they require medical assistance.
+Women from outside of the EEA, however, must be ordinary residents with indefinite leave to remain.

-If you have not been given indefinite leave to remain in the UK, you will need to take out private health insurance to gain access to healthcare.
-This is an important factor to consider, given that if you do not have health insurance and need medical treatment, you will be charged at 150% of the standard NHS tariff for any care you receive in a hospital.
+If you don’t have indefinite leave to remain in the UK, you must have private health insurance.
+This is an important factor to consider; if you don’t have health insurance, treatments cost 150% of the standard NHS tariff for any care in a hospital.
 This can be a costly business and you will usually need to pay these fees in advance.

 Some of the largest private health insurance companies in the UK include: